 What is Pepper X?

 When the man known for cultivating the hottest peppers on the planet says “We’re playing with fire”, you know you’ve got world bending, Inception-level heat on your hands.
-Ed Currie, of Carolina Reaper fame and the mad scientist behind PuckerButt Pepper Company, has done a BIG one better with the (possibly temporarily-named) Pepper X. Weighing in at 3,180,000 Scoville heat units, the Pepper X dwarfs most other super-hot peppers on the Scoville scale, and it’s only a Guinness Book of World Records acknowledgement away from vying for the official title of hottest pepper in the world.
+Ed Currie, of Carolina Reaper fame and the mad scientist behind PuckerButt Pepper Company, has done a BIG one better with the Pepper X. Weighing in at 2,693,000 Scoville heat units, the Pepper X dwarfs most other super-hot peppers on the Scoville scale.
+And, as of October 9, 2023, it is officially the hottest pepper in the world, according to the Guinness Book of World Records.

 Pepper X fast facts